RFLeijenaar/Zarr-Fanout-CKE/README.md

 ## Overview

-The fanout chunk key encoding converts chunk coordinates into a `/`-separated hierarchical path by splitting each coordinate into multiple nodes such that no node in the hierarchy exceeds a predefined maximum number of children.
+The *fanout* chunk key encoding converts chunk coordinates into a `/`-separated hierarchical path by splitting each coordinate into multiple nodes such that no node in the hierarchy exceeds a predefined maximum number of children.
 This is particularly useful for filesystems or other hierarchical stores that experience performance issues when directories contain many entries.
+The encoding ensures lexicographical ordering of chunk keys.

 ## Features

 - **Hierarchical chunk organization**: Splits large coordinate values across multiple directory levels
-- **Configurable fanout**: Control the maximum number of children per directory node (default: 1001)
+- **Configurable fanout**: Control the maximum number of children per directory node (default: 1000)
 - **Seamless zarr-python integration**: Works as a drop-in chunk key encoding for zarr arrays
 - **Performance optimization**: Prevents filesystem performance degradation from directories with too many files